CiscoDevNet/cisco-im-p-api-examples/README.md

 While we use the commands `pip` and `python` in this documentation, you may need to substitute them with `pip3` and possibly `python3` on Linux or Mac.

+### CREATE A VIRTUAL ENVIRONMENT

+It is good practice to create and work with a virtual environment.
+This lets you install a number of Python libraries needed only for your test project, and not necessarily installed in your default Python setup.
+See this link for instructions on how to set up a virtual environment for your operating system: (https://docs.python.org/3/tutorial/venv.html)

+### INSTALL PYTHON DEPENDENCIES

 It is advisable to create a virtual environment and work from that environment instead of using your default Python installation.